 - (Step 2a) Turn on the duty laptop.
 Make sure it is connected to the internet.
-Log in as alarm (password). - (Step 2b) Click on VPNClient icon in the upper right corner of the screen.
-Double-click on the GI entry or click on "Connect" icon.
+Log in as alarm (password). - (Step 2b) Click on "VPNClient" icon in the upper right corner of the screen.
+Double-click on the GI entry or click on Connect icon.
 Log in with your Lab network username and your Banner ID as the password.
 If this fails, log in with the username and password that you use for your on-line time-sheet submissions.
 You may now minimize VPN Client window. - (Step 2c) Click on X11 icon in the upper right corner of the screen. xterm window will appear.
 In this window type: - ssh -YC tele.giseis.alaska.edu -l dutylap - Alternatively, you can copy and paste this command from help file that sits on the desktop.
 Type in the password ().
 You are now logged into the seislab network.
-From now on, the response procedure is very similar to II.A. - (Step 2d) Start duty_dbevents by typing it in the xterm window. - (Step 2e) Find your alarm event on the map, right click on it and choose "Review event" option.
-"Response" window will appear. - (Step 2f) Click on "Subset database & Relocate event" button.
-Note: if you are reviewing event with NEIC location, you need to type in a different orid at the top of the "Response" window.
-All origins for the given event are listed in the bottom right panel of the duty_dbevents window.
-Choose an automatic orid with decent number of associations.
+From now on, the response procedure is very similar to II.A. - (Step 2d) Start Icetools by typing icetools

+- in the xterm window.
+Click on the "Wormwatch event database" button.
+Choose the appropriate day (UTC) from the pop-up menu. - (Step 2e) The pop-up map is interactive.
+Pass the mouse over an ellipse OR left click on an event listing to obtain information about the event.
+Left click on an ellipse OR right click on event listing to access the next pop-up menu.
+You probably want the most recent event in the listing.
+(Step 2f) Click the "Subset database" button.
+Note the path name is given. - (Step 2g) Click "Relocate".
 You are then asked to delete a tmp directory.
 Click "Delete" without fear.
 Dbloc2 will then start.